skrey/yellow-extensions/features/wiki/README.md

 `WikiLocation` = wiki location
 `WikiNewLocation` = wiki location for new page
+`WikiDefaultLayout` = wiki layout for default page
 `WikiPagesMax` = number of pages to show per shortcut
-`WikiPagesMain` = include main wiki page in pages, 1 or 0
 `WikiPaginationLimit` = number of entries to show per page

 The following files can be configured: